 Maybe it was because of how quiet my brain was?
 A very special visit left me with art on my flesh and a mind quieter than I recall it being in a very long time.
 Or maybe I was just ready to understand what she has to say and how it relates to me.

 My friends have been known to describe me as “strong, independent and bloody minded” and I am.
 Absolutely.
 No doubt about that.
-But sometimes in life I have lost sight of that, when I have been alone in the company of those who say they love me.
+But sometimes in life I have lost sight of that.
+Most often when I have been alone in the company of those who say they love me.
 I have compromised on my self to be part of something unhealthy.
 And that is OK, I understand that for what it is.
-Each time I have learnt and all of those three qualities has increased as I close the door on unpleasantness.

 They often spoke as though I had been set free

 But I travelled only in service of my dreams